 I refuse to compromise on chocolate – it has to be good.
 Dagoba’s Chai (which doesn’t exist anymore *sobs*), Alter Eco’s Deep Dark Salted Brown Butter Bar, and the dark chocolate covered ginger from the Willy Street Co-op in Madison, WI, are my all-time favorites.
 The best chocolate I’ve ever had, though, was when I was assistant director of a study abroad to Costa Rica, and we took the students on a cocoa tour – we crushed freshly roasted cocoa nibs, mixed in a little cinnamon and cain sugar, and then all died of bliss.

 I know music is a super personal thing – but I have a hard time understanding how someone could just “not like” music.
 To be fair, my dad was a drummer in the ’60s in Chicago, and I grew up in a music-filled home.
 I was also raised to know that music is always best live – whether a large concert venue or someone with an acoustic guitar on a tiny stage in a coffee shop, I’m in my happy place.
-(Though as an Introvert, I do prefer the quiet coffee shop.)
+(Though as an Introvert, I do prefer the tiny coffee shop.)

 I hated coffee for the first thirty-two years of my life.
 Couldn’t even stand the smell.
 Then I went to Costa Rica, and my co-director introduced me to the mocha – and now I don’t know what I ever did before coffee.
 Don’t let people tell you otherwise – chocolate is a gateway.